New story! "Glamours" = 70’S DISCO FAIRIES. It will appear in the upcoming anthology F is for Fairy, by Poise and Pen Publishing, Spring 2019.

 “Fragile” (Y is for Yesterday)“ – B is for Broken, from Poise and Pen Publishing, June 2015

 Glittering antiques and gleaming motorcycles…vagabond worlds gentle and brutal, and slowly disappearing…neoVictorian Charla tends to her twinkling market table full of rescued porcelain and fading gilt, trying to keep vintage treasures safe from careless hands.
 But teatime may be over forever when a biker steps into her delicate world, looking for answers about a dazzling memorial of his own.
 Lace gives way to leather in this short piece of magical realism.

-“Wallflowers“ – Dark Tales from Elder Regions: New York, from Myth Ink Books, November 2014
+“Wallflowers“ – Dark Tales from Elder Regions, from Myth Ink Books, November 2014

 CBGB’s…the Yaffa Cafe…the Bowery Poetry Club…as the days pass, modern-day Manhattan loses yet another beloved institution and becomes more of a posh glass graveyard.
 The ghosts of the Limelight, however, are ravenously curious about these elite new residents taking over the neighborhood.